KDE/digikam-doc/main_window/image_view.rst

 Renaming a Photograph
 ~~~~~~~~~~~~~~~~~~~~~

 You can change the filename for a photograph by clicking with the right mouse button over a thumbnail and selecting **Rename** :kbd:`F2`.
-Remember to keep the file extension (.jpg, .tif, etc.).
-You can also select multiple photographs and then press :kbd:`F2` to batch rename files.
+You can also select multiple photographs to batch rename files.
 A dialog will open showing the list of selected photographs with their current name and the new name.

 .. figure:: images/mainwindow_advanced_rename.webp
     :alt:
     :align: center

-    The digiKam Advanced Rename Tool
+    The digiKam Advanced Rename Tool Dialog

 The renaming pattern can be customize with the **Options** collection on the botton which contains original file name, file extension, owner and group, directory, a dialog for defining a sequence number and a dialog for adding date and time information, either fixed or based on the time information written by the camera into the image file.
-Each option appended to the renaming pattern can be customized with the **Modifier** button on the right side of pattern editor.
+Each option appended to the renaming pattern can be customized with the **Modifier** button on the right side of renaming pattern editor.

 .. figure:: images/mainwindow_advanced_rename_number.webp
     :alt:
     :align: center

-    The Avanced Rename Sequence Number Dialog to Setup Modifiers
+    The Avanced Rename Sequence Number Dialog to Setup Modifiers in Renaming Pattern

 In the sequence **Number** dialog you will find two options: **Extension aware numbering** and **Folder aware numbering**.
 If they are checked digiKam will start a new sequence for every file extension and / or folder.